justshivam/Cat-And-Dog-Prediction/README.md

 # Cat And Dog Prediction

 This project uses Transfer Learning to train a Model which classifies Cats and Dogs.
 The [Cat and Dog Dataset](https://www.kaggle.com/tongpython/cat-and-dog) from kaggle is used to train the model.
+The Two Models used in this projects are Resnet50 and MobilenetV2.
+Accuracy of Resnet50 Model is 96.63%.
+Accuracy of MobilenetV2 Model is 73.58%.

 ## How to run?